Raiganj University: Campus and Location

 Raiganj University is located in the heart of Raiganj town, the district headquarter of Uttar Dinajpur.
 It currently has only one permanent campus.
 Area of main campus is 25 acres.

-Organisation and Administration
+Organization and Administration

 Governance

 The Vice-chancellor of Raiganj University is the chief executive officer of the university.
-Anil Bhuimali is the current Vice-chancellor of the university.
+Prof. Dipak Kumar Roy is the current Vice-chancellor (officiating/in-charge) of the university.